The3DP/Dedi/README.md

 # Dedi
 Dedi is a calculator always ready to help, from simple addition to graphing angles.
-Project expecting completion around Saturday.
+Dedi does everything a calculator stands for.
 ##